zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

 If you're using an image that was already built by ZenML in a previous pipeline run, you don't need to worry about what goes in it as long as it was built for the same stack as your current pipeline run.
 You can use it directly.
 {% endhint %}

-The following points are derived from how ZenML builds an image internally and will help you make your own images:
+The following points are derived from how ZenML builds an image internally and will help you make your own images.

 ### Your stack requirements